 Problem Management finds trends in incidents, groups those incidents into problems, identifies the root causes of problems, and initiates Request for Change (RFC) against those problems.
-Also, Problem Management maintains information about problems and the workarounds and resolutions to reduce the number and impact of incidents over time.
+Also, PM maintains information about problems and the workarounds and resolutions to reduce the number and impact of incidents over time and proactive PM may also inform Continual Service Improvement.
 This process has a strong interface with Knowledge Management, and tools such as the Known Error Database (KEDB).
 Although Incident Management and Problem Management are separate processes, they are closely related and typically use the same tools, and have similar categorizations, impact and priority coding systems.
 This ensures effective communication when dealing with incidents and problems that are related.
 Problem Management also ensures the resolution is implemented through appropriate control procedures such as Change Management and Release and Deployment Management.

-Connecting PM to CND/DCO Incident Management as outlined in DOD 8530 series and CJCS (Chairman of the Joint Chiefs of Staff) 6510 series:
+Connecting PM to CND/DCO Incident Management as outlined in DoD 8530 series and CJCS (Chairman of the Joint Chiefs of Staff) 6510 series: